UW-Macrostrat/stromatolites_demo/README.md

 A demonstration of the [GeoDeepDive](https://geodeepdive.org) text mining application used in Peters, Husson and Wilcots (2016).
 The goal of this application is to make tuples between stromatolite fossils and stratigraphic names in order to assess the spatio-temporal distribution of stromatolites across Earth history.
-This repository includes 5 USGS Technical Reports from the GeoDeepDive database - a subset of the 8,425 documents analyzed for the manuscript.
+This application uses a combination of Python and PostgreSQL, and is the same as used to generate the results for the manuscript.
+We also include 5 USGS Technical Reports from the GeoDeepDive database - a subset of the 8,425 documents analyzed for the manuscript - to serve as a demonstration of how the application operates.
-Running this application will write results to the `output` - a list of stratigraphic names, with links to the [Macrostrat](https://macrostrat.org) database if any were found.

 ## Getting started
 Dependencies: